ALCALÁ 2nd

 - Mathew KEELING (University of Warwick, UK)

-Understanding local structure in epidemics: Networks and pair-wise
+Understanding local structure in epidemics: Networks and pair-wise approximations.

 - Bob KOOI (Free University Amsterdam, The Netherlands)